Toyota Crown: Japan

-In Japan, grade levels offered for the Crown Crossover are the X, G, and RS, with the latter equipped with the T24A-FTS engine.
+In Japan, grade levels offered for the Crown Crossover are the X, G, G Leather Package, G Advanced, G Advanced Leather Package, RS, and RS Advanced, with the latter two equipped with the T24A-FTS engine.
 Targeted monthly sales in Japan is set at 3,200 units.
 It went on sale in September 2022.
+In April 2024 there was a minor reshuffle, in which the Advanced and Leather Package models were discontinued.
+The new Z model instead occupied the slot between the G and the RS.